Ucchwas/Generates-Faces-using-StyleGAN2/README.md

 Two adversaries (generator + discriminator) compete with each other.
 Over time, the generator gets better at generating images.

-In this project I tried to generate images using StyleGan2.
+In this project I have generated images using StyleGan2.